Never Been Thawed: Production and release

-Never Been Thawed started as more of an experiment in film making than a serious production, with Anders and LeVinus planning it as a "learning experience" before embarking on a real production.
+Never Been Thawed started as more of an experiment in filmmaking than a serious production, with Anders and LeVinus planning it as a "learning experience" before embarking on a real production.
 However, positive reactions at initial film festival screenings led to a successful project that turned a profit.
-The idea for the film came from some fictional biographies Anders wrote for his band Stone Bogart.
-One of the biographies claimed that a member had collection of frozen entrees in freezers in his apartment.
+The idea for the film came from some fictional biographies Anders wrote for his band, Stone Bogart.
+One of the biographies claimed that a member had a collection of frozen entrees in freezers in his apartment.
 People frequently e-mailed Anders about the biography, leading him to create a five-minute short film that eventually inspired the story for Never Been Thawed.

-Anders and LeVinus filmed Never Been Thawed in more than 50 Phoenix area locations including local cafes and wine bars, Squaw Peak, Anders' Mesa, Arizona home, and stretches of Interstate 10 between Phoenix and Casa Grande.
+Anders and LeVinus filmed Never Been Thawed in more than 50 Phoenix area locations, including local cafes and wine bars, Squaw Peak, Anders' Mesa, Arizona home, and stretches of Interstate 10 between Phoenix and Casa Grande.
 They used DV camcorders for shooting more than 100 hours of footage and cast friends in the major roles, accomplishing the production in 18 months on an extremely low budget of $25,000.
 One of the only experienced actors in the film is Shelly Frasier.

 The production team initially had problems getting film festivals to accept Never Been Thawed.
 The Silver Lake Film Festival eventually accepted the film, where Los Angeles Times reviewer Kevin Thomas saw it and subsequently gave it a good review.
 Thomas' review generated more festival interest, and the film screened at the Wisconsin Film Festival and the Sedona Film Festival in early April 2005.
 On April 15, 2005, Never Been Thawed premiered at Harkins Theatres Valley Art theater in Tempe, Arizona.
 The film ran for a total of eight weeks in Arizona, and in New York, Los Angeles, and Chicago.